-These 10 quick, easy and delicious Sunday dinner ideas will help you get a great meal on the table fast.
+These 10 quick, easy and delicious Sunday lunch ideas will help you get a great meal on the table fast.
 Try one this week after church!

 I love cooking, and of all the meals I make on a weekly basis, Sunday dinners after church have always been my very favorite.